eibenp/homebridge-gree-airconditioner/README.md

 ## Upgrade

 Always check out your current settings in Homebridge and also in Home App (including scenes and automation rules) before you start an upgrade!

+### v2.2.x to v2.3.x

+The upgrade is automatic by installing the latest version.

 ### v2.1.7 to v2.2.x